Rococo: Porcelain

 A new form of small-scale sculpture appeared, the porcelain figure, or small group of figures, initially replacing sugar sculptures on grand dining room tables, but soon popular for placing on mantelpieces and furniture.
 The number of European factories grew steadily through the century, and some made porcelain that the expanding middle classes could afford.
 The amount of colourful overglaze decoration used on them also increased.
 They were usually modelled by artists who had trained in sculpture.
 Common subjects included figures from the commedia dell'arte, city street vendors, lovers and figures in fashionable clothes, and pairs of birds.

 Johann Joachim Kändler was the most important modeller of Meissen porcelain, the earliest European factory, which remained the most important until about 1760.
 The Swiss-born German sculptor Franz Anton Bustelli produced a wide variety of colourful figures for the Nymphenburg Porcelain Manufactory in Bavaria, which were sold throughout Europe.
-The French sculptor Étienne-Maurice Falconet (1716–1791) followed this example.
+The French sculptor Étienne-Maurice Falconet (1716 – 1791) followed this example.
 While also making large-scale works, he became director of the Sevres Porcelain manufactory and produced small-scale works, usually about love and gaiety, for production in series.

 Music

 A Rococo period existed in music history, although it is not as well known as the earlier Baroque and later Classical forms.
 The Rococo music style itself developed out of baroque music both in France, where the new style was referred to as style galant ("gallant" or "elegant" style), and in Germany, where it was referred to as empfindsamer Stil ("sensitive style").
 It can be characterized as light, intimate music with extremely elaborate and refined forms of ornamentation.
-Exemplars include Jean Philippe Rameau, Louis-Claude Daquin and François Couperin in France; in Germany, the style's main proponents were C. P. E. Bach and Johann Christian Bach, two sons of J.S.
-Bach.
+The style's main proponents were Jean Philippe Rameau, François Couperin and Louis-Claude Daquin in France; in Germany, Georg Philipp Telemann, Johann Adolph Hasse, C. P. E. Bach and J. C. Bach, two sons of J.S.
+Bach; in Austria, Georg Christoph Wagenseil; in Italy, Giovanni Battista Sammartini, Giovanni Battista Martini and Baldassare Galuppi.

 In the second half of the 18th century, a reaction against the Rococo style occurred, primarily against its perceived overuse of ornamentation and decoration.
 Led by Christoph Willibald Gluck, this reaction ushered in the Classical era.
 By the early 19th century, Catholic opinion had turned against the suitability of the style for ecclesiastical contexts because it was "in no way conducive to sentiments of devotion".

 Russian composer of the Romantic era Pyotr Ilyich Tchaikovsky wrote The Variations on a Rococo Theme, Op.
 33, for cello and orchestra in 1877.
 Although the theme is not Rococo in origin, it is written in Rococo style.